scylladb/scylladb/docs/operating-scylla/admin.rst

 Networking
 ----------

-The Scylla ports are detailed in the table below.
-For Scylla Manager ports, see the `Scylla Manager Documentation <https://manager.docs.scylladb.com/>`_.
+The ScyllaDB ports are detailed in the table below.
+For ScyllaDB Manager ports, see the `Scylla Manager Documentation <https://manager.docs.scylladb.com/>`_.

 .. image:: /operating-scylla/security/Scylla-Ports2.png